redis/redis-doc/topics/protocol.md

 As you can see the multi bulk reply is exactly the same format used in order to send commands to the Redis server unsing the unified protocol.

-The first line the server sent is "*4\r\n" in order to specify that four bulk replies will follow.
+The first line the server sent is `*4\r\n` in order to specify that four bulk replies will follow.
 Then every bulk write is transmitted.

-If the specified key does not exist, instead of the number of elements in the list the special value -1 is sent as count.
+If the specified key does not exist, the key is considered to hold an empty list and the value `0` is sent as multi bulk count.
 Example:

     C: LRANGE nokey 0 1
+    S: *0

+When the `BLPOP` command times out, it returns the nil multi bulk reply.
+This type of multi bulk has count `-1` and should be interpreted as a nil value.
+Example:

+    C: BLPOP key 1
     S: *-1

-A client library API SHOULD return a nil object and not an empty list when this happens.
-This makes possible to distinguish between empty list and other error conditions (for instance a timeout condition in the BLPOP command).
+A client library API *SHOULD* return a nil object and not an empty list when this happens.
+This is necessary to distinguish between an empty list and an error condition (for instance the timeout condition of the `BLPOP` command).

 Nil elements in Multi-Bulk replies
 ----------------------------------